espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/using_package_managers.md

 conda env remove -n skaschool_py3.8
 ```

-### Conclusion

-Our replicable project with conda should contain the following:
+#### Distributing our pipiline

+The way to distribute our project will be a repository where it will be included:

-- environment.yml file
+- The environment.yml file
-- Our data file
-- Code or Notebook with the pipeline
+- The pipeline file: run.py
-- Instructions to
-  - activate the environment with conda and
-  - run the pipeline.
+- The installation of miniconda/mamba and execution documentation.